dreamcatcher-tech/network/Inbox/2024-01-14 1949 where to store the session file.md

 ## Options
 1. Make a new file for each session referenced by the commit and request id that started this session running
 2. Make a new branch
+3. single session file with names to filter the flows out

+Run each running instance inside the same IO channel, where it uses loopback to invoke different helps ?